-IAS 1 requires separate disclosure of treasury shares in share-holders' equity.
+IAS 1 requires separate disclosure of treasury shares in shareholders' equity.
 As part of this year's employee share option plan Hannover Rück SE acquired altogether 21,608 (18,750) treasury shares during the second quarter of 2014 and delivered them to eligible employees at preferential conditions.
 These shares are blocked until 31 May 2018.
 This transaction resulted in an expense of EUR 0.4 million (EUR 0.4 million), which was recognised under personnel expenditure, as well as a negligible increase in retained earnings recognised in equity.
-The company was no longer in possession of treasury shares as at 30 June 2014.
+The company was not in possession of treasury shares at any time during the third quarter of 2014.

-The increase in the other reserves arising out of currency translation, which is recognised in equity, was attributable in an amount of EUR 18.2 million (EUR 29.2 million) to the translation of long-term debt or loans with no maturity date extended to Group companies and branches abroad.
+The increase in the other reserves arising out of currency translation, which is recognised in equity, was attributable in an amount of EUR 39.5 million (decrease recognised in equity of EUR 42.8 million) to the translation of long-term debt or loans with no maturity date extended to Group companies and branches abroad.